aws/aws-cdk/docs/src/tutorial.rst

     curl -X DELETE 'https://GUID.execute-REGION.amazonaws.com/prod/dummy'
     curl -X GET 'https://GUID.execute-REGION.amazonaws.com/prod'

-You can also use the API Gateway console to test these functions.
+You can also use the |ABP| console to test these functions.
 You'll have to set the **name** entry to the name of an widget, such as **dummy**.